All Episodes

 They did it because they didn't like Trump.

-And so without uh justification, they opened a probe and it took a life of its own because the people behind it at the FBI and intelligence community hated Trump and they were determined to sabotage him.
+And so without justification, they opened a probe and it took a life of its own because the people behind it at the FBI and intelligence community hated Trump and they were determined to sabotage him.

 That is what that communication proves.

-Last exit question for both of you, and a hat tip to both of you.
+Last exit question for both of you.

-You both have worked so hard on this case, and we've all been vindicated here, and the mob in the media, they've all been they've now been shown to be the biggest liars ever in the media.
+And the mob and the media, they've all been, they've now been shown to be the biggest liars ever in the media.

-Do you believe now, John Solomon more than ever, that people will be held accountable?
+Do you believe now, John Solomon, more than ever that people will be held accountable?

-Uh I want to say minor, it could be serious prosecutions, but of a handful of people.
+It could be serious prosecutions, but of a handful of people.

-And then I think there'll be a lot of public shaming, and that shaming may start next week when we get Rod Rosenstein on the stand in Congress, and he has to explain how he signed a bad FISA and then pointed a special prosecutor for a crime that already been disproven.
+I think there'll be disciplinary action against other people, and then I think there'll be a lot of public shaming, and that shaming may start next week when we get Rod Rosenstein on the stand in Congress, and he has to explain how he signed a bad FISA and appointed a special prosecutor for a crime that had already been disproven.

-All right, thank you all for your good.
+Thank you all for your good.

 By the way, one last thing.

-Uh if I'm not mistaken, John, I think they did, right?
+If I'm not mistaken, John, I think they did, right?

 Yeah, I think they got one.

-I think one of them involved that that reporting, but uh we need to move forward and get the truth out.
+But we need to move forward and get the truth out.

 That's the most important thing.